metabrainz/critiquebrainz/docs/intro.rst

 and use ``python3 manage.py export importer`` command.
 First you need to import base archive and then one that contains reviews.
 For example::

-   $ docker-compose run web python3 manage.py dump import cbdump.tar.bz2
+   $ docker-compose -f docker/docker-compose.dev.yml run critiquebrainz python3 manage.py dump import cbdump.tar.bz2
-   $ docker-compose run web python3 manage.py dump import cbdump-reviews-all.tar.bz2
+   $ docker-compose -f docker/docker-compose.dev.yml run critiquebrainz python3 manage.py dump import cbdump-reviews-all.tar.bz2

 Keep in mind that CritiqueBrainz only supports importing into an empty database.
 This should work if you just ran ``init_db`` command.